ebkr/H3VR.BT2TS/README.md

 ## How do I use it?
 ### To download
 Either:
-- Download the latest EXE directly from: https://github.com/ebkr/H3VR.BT2TS/releases
+- Download the latest EXE from: https://github.com/ebkr/H3VR.BT2TS/releases
+- Download the latest zip from: https://h3vr.thunderstore.io/package/ebkr/BT2TS/
 - Or, build it from source.
 The executables were built using Go 1.15.7.

 ### To run